ReactiveHTML/rimmel/README.md

 target.innerHTML = rml`<div>${UpperCase(stream)}</div>`;
 ```

 Dynamic sinks, on the other hand, are optimised for size and designed for convenience.
-They can take anyhing as input and figure out how to update the DOM at runtime.
+They can take anything as input and figure out how to update the DOM at runtime.

 ## Attribute Mixins (Directives)